brahmlower/cssef/docs/source/server.rst

 	The address for the host that is hosting the RPC service.

 amqp-username
+	This is the username to authenticate to the AMQP service with.

 amqp-password
+	This is the password to use while authenticating to the AMQP server.

 amqp-host
+	The address for the host that is hosting the AMQP service.

 installed-plugins
 	This is a list of plugins that conform to the CSSEF plugin model that should be imported.
 Those plugins must already be installed, and the entries in this list must be the names of the modules.

 	Default: